SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'We strongly encourage presenters to ensure their sessions are visually accessible to the fullest extent possible, and we''ll be sending information to all presenters on things they should consider.
-Large-print programs will be available for all attendees who registered prior to the registration deadline, and there will be a limited number produced for on-site registrants.'
+            text: 'We have sent all presenters information on accessible color, contrast, and text size for their materials.
+Large-print programs will be available for all on-site attendees who registered prior to the registration deadline and opted to receive one.
+There may be a limited number produced for on-site registrants.'
       -
-        type: paragraph
+        type: heading
+        attrs:
+          level: 3
         content:
           -
             type: text
-            marks:
+            text: Digital
       -
-                type: italic
+        type: paragraph
-            text: 'We encourage you to make specific accommodations requests ' -
+        content:
+          -
             type: text
-            marks:
+            text: 'We are hosting a platform for attendees to connect across in-person and remote attendance.
+See workshop conversation threads to engage asynchronously too! '
           -
-                type: bold
-              -
-                type: italic
-            text: 'through the registration process.'
-          -
             type: text
             marks:
               -
-                type: italic
+                type: link
-            text: ' We work in earnest to accommodate requests whenever and wherever possible; however, we cannot guarantee that all components of all sessions will be accessible for all attendees.'
+                attrs:
+                  href: go.wisc.edu/mblgtaccdiscord
+                  rel: null
+                  target: null
+                  title: null
+            text: go.wisc.edu/mblgtaccdiscord
     type: content
     enabled: true
   -